dxw/accessibility-manual/src/development/setting-up-your-mac-for-accessibility-testing.md

 tags:
   - Development
 ---
-Setup you Mac to perform keyboard testing more easily, and access its built-in accessibility features more easily.
+Set up your Mac to perform keyboard testing more easily, and access its built-in accessibility features more easily.

 **Note:** This guide was written in 2024 on a Mac with macOS Sonoma installed.
 If you're using an older version of macOS then you may find this article from [A11Y Project](https://www.a11yproject.com/posts/macos-browser-keyboard-navigation/) more appropriate to help configure your settings.